MasterHiei/masterhiei.com/README.md

 ## Build Setup

+:warning:
-*You need create a `.env` file on the root directory.
+*You need to create a `.env` file on the root directory.
 It will be loaded automatically.*
 *If you are not sure what you should do, please check the `.env.sample` file.*

 ``` bash